-Is that a puppy Greyhound or an Italian Greyhound?
-Are those Cairns?
+Q: Are those Cairns?
 I’ve never seen them with all-black faces before!

 In my line of work, I get questions like these daily.
 I can barely get down the street without being stopped by someone who wants to say hello (to the dog) and inquire about their breed.
-And now, more than ever, pet parents and aficionados want to know what’s the genetics behind these cute and impressive looking dogs.
+And now, more than ever, pet parents and aficionados want to know the genetics behind these adorable and attractive looking dogs.

 The only thing worse than knowing your dog is not feeling well is not knowing why they’re not feeling well.
 And when it comes to our dogs experiencing diarrhea, it can become challenging when we’re unable to rule out the usual suspects for the source of illness.

-When it comes to deciding to adopt a dog, there are mainly two points of contention to explore.
+Generally, there are mainly two points of contention to explore.
 The first is whether or not you’re a good fit for dog parenting.
 The second is to determine if your dog of interest is a good fit for your temperament and lifestyle.
-The first point (if you’re a good fit) is of vital importance because it naturally precedes your choosing a potential dog.
-It also requires much more analysis.
+It’s a bit more complicated than that which we’ll drill down into by my presenting you with eight essential questions to ask yourself.